lfcmedia/home-assistant.io/source/_components/media_player.webostv.markdown

 ### {% linkable_title Next/Previous buttons %}

-The behaviour of the next and previsous buttons is different depending on the active source:
+The behaviour of the next and previous buttons is different depending on the active source:

  - if the source is 'LiveTV' (television): next/previous buttons act as channel up/down